Feeds:

 Who?

 Reporting.
-Accuracy and verification are Make sure you get the names spelled right.
+Accuracy and verification are the heart of good writing.
+Make sure you get the names spelled right.
 Ask a person to spell his or her name for you (even if it’s a common name), then spell it back and/or show what you wrote in the notebook.
 Get it in writing: from a business card, web bio or other source.
 If the written version doesn’t match what you have in your notes, resolve the conflict directly with the source.
 Who is more than a person’s name.
 Your research should uncover a person’s title and role in your story, the relationships, experience, perspective and motivation. (more…)

 Read Full Post »